 - Nothing is worse than an unstable rocket.
 Cut several triangles from the extra pieces of cardboard and help your young astronaut tape these tail fins to the base of each corner.

-- Tape the triangles together to form a pyramid and then tape the pyramid to the top of your rocket.
+- Tape the triangles together to form a pyramid.
+Then tape the pyramid to the top of your rocket.

 - Help your astronauts decorate their rocket ship.
 They can use paint, glow-in-the-dark stickers or markers.